 - John’s vision is a revelation of the exalted status of Jesus Christ.

 - The Second Person of the Blessed Trinity humbled himself, uniting to himself a full human nature.
 He did this so he could be the Lamb of God, our ransom.
-Now the resurrected human-divine Son sits at the right hand of the Father, where he and the Father, receive from every person in a right relationship with them—both angels and redeemed men—due adoration.
+Now the resurrected human-divine Son sits at the right hand of the Father, where he and the Father, receive from every person who is in a right relationship with them—both angels and redeemed men—due adoration.

 - To assert this status for Jesus Christ was unthinkable sacrilege for the Jews and it got St. Stephen stoned to death.
 It was a blasphemous vision, unless it was true.
 And it was true.